Leonard Paul Blair: Sisters of St. Francis controversy

-On May 9.
-2005, Blair directed the Sisters of St. Francis to cancel a three-workshop by New Ways Ministry at the order's campus in Tiffin, Ohio.
-In stating his objections, Blair stated:The positions of New Ways Ministry are not at all in accord with the guidelines for pastoral care which the bishops of the United States issued in 2006 regarding 'Ministry to Persons with a Homosexual Inclination.'
+On May 9, 2005, Blair directed the Sisters of St. Francis to cancel a three-day workshop by New Ways Ministry at the order's campus in Tiffin, Ohio.
+In stating his objections, Blair stated:

+The positions of New Ways Ministry are not at all in accord with the guidelines for pastoral care which the bishops of the United States issued in 2006 regarding 'Ministry to Persons with a Homosexual Inclination.'
 Nor does New Ways Ministry present the full, authentic teaching of the Catholic Church on homosexuality.